PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Ideology Reversal Analysis

 Combined with the three argument conditions above, this yields a \(3\times3=9\) prompt grid; here we summarize robustness \emph{within} the persona axis.
 To reduce priming and ensure that stance variation arises from the model’s internal representations rather than explicit ideological cues, persona instructions were kept short.

-Instruction-tuned models are strictly trained to follow the instructions but we find that in the majority of the cases if the models tend to behave faithfully towards their stable stances rather than the instruction provided.
-Spoken simply, when a model has a stable stance over a topic, persona-flip instructions rarely overturn the direction of the stable stance; when it does not, the model can be considered more instruction-compliant.
+Instruction-tuned models are strictly trained to follow the instructions, but we find that in the majority of cases, models tend to behave faithfully toward their stable stances rather than the instruction provided.
+Put simply, when a model has a stable stance over a topic, persona-flip instructions rarely overturn the direction of the stable stance; when it does not, the model can be considered more instruction-compliant.

-As illustrated in Fig.~\ref{fig:persona_stability}, left-leaning models reach up to 95\% (e.g., Llama-2-13b-chat) and right-leaning models up to 89\% (e.g., Right-FT-Llama-2-7b-chat) with their stability-faithful behavior.
+As illustrated in Fig.~\ref{fig:persona_stability}, models reach up to 95\% stability-faithful behavior (e.g., Llama-2-13b-chat).
 Instruction-faithful outcomes, where the model adopts and \emph{defends} both persona directions on the same topic, are significantly infrequent.